aws/aws-cdk-rfcs/text/0362-abrahcoh.md

 For convenience and better readability, the user can configure an optional `Fields` field to provide an alias for CLF field locations.

-Furthemore, if the `Fields` is defined, the log format will be inferred to be CLF.
+Furthermore, if the `Fields` is defined, the log format will be inferred to be CLF.

 In the below example, the user can create an alias 'IpAddress' for the data in at index 1 of the log group.